 Looking to buy office space, retail space, or rental property?
 A commercial real estate loan can help.

-What it Takes to Get Approved for a Small Business Loan
+How to Qualify for a Small Business Loan In Wisconsin

-There are certain eligibility requirements for borrowers in Wisconsin, so carefully read what the lender you’re applying with looks for in an application.
+There are certain eligibility requirements lenders look for in small business , so carefully read what the lender you’re applying with looks for in an application.

-Lenders may have a requirement for your credit scores.
-Banks and SBA lenders want you to have good to excellent credit, while online lenders may be less stringent about the numbers.
+Some lenders require specific minimum credit scores.
+Some check personal credit scores, some check business credit scores, and a few check both.
+Banks and SBA lenders want you to have good to excellent credit, while online lenders may be less stringent.

 The loan application process may be short and sweet, in the case of applying for an online loan, or long, if you’re going through a bank or SBA lender.
 If you’re applying for a large amount of money (like $300,000 or more), you may need to provide a business plan and financial statements.